Why Intro Videos?

 You generally have about 7 seconds to make a first impression (check this Forbes article for more).
 That's... not very long.
 It's certainly not enough time to explain who you are, what your video channel is about, and what your brand has to offer.
 Instead of trying to accomplish all that in the first few seconds of every single video you produce, you can use a well-produced intro video to convey all that same information.

-Adding a logo reveal if you have a logo or a text-based introduction if you don't have a logo can be a great way to increase the overall production values of your content.
+Adding a logo reveal if you have a logo (or a text-based introduction if you don't have a logo) can be a great way to increase your overall impression of quality.
+It's not all about production values, though.
 Here are a few reasons why intro videos are a great idea for YouTubers and video marketers:

 Viewers tend to lose interest in online videos quickly.
 If your videos open with a shot on your face or, even worse, some plain text, your own audience is not likely to stick around for long.
 Instead, using a logo intro maker means you can open each and every video with a fast-paced, attention-grabbing logo video.
 The music, the colors, the lights, the transitions—they all contribute to making your videos more immediately engaging.